mozilla/experimenter-docs/docs/deep-dives/jetstream/metrics.md

 Metrics are applied over a window of time, called an analysis window.
-The [Jetstream overview](jetstream.md) has more details about analysis windows.
+The [Jetstream overview](./overview) has more details about analysis windows.

-:::note What's in a name?
+:::tip What's in a name?

 [Glean](https://mozilla.github.io/glean/book/index.html)
 also has a concept called